ras52/bootstrap/stage-3/README.txt

 several other new assembler directives are added.
 The complete list is now as follows

-  .hex .int .byte .zero .string .text .data
+  .hex .int .byte .zero .string .text .data .global .globl .local

+The .global (or equivalently, .globl) and .local directives take a symbol name as their single argument.
+They specify the binding of that symbol.
+Global binding is currently the default, though that will be changed in a later stage.

 The .int and .byte directives allow 32-bit and 8-bit integers to be included directly into the output.
 Multiple integers, separated by commas, can be included as arguments.
-Unlike the existing .hex directive which only accepts hexadecimal octets without prefixes, these support any form of literal.
+Unlike the existing .hex directive (unchanged from stage 2) which only accepts hexadecimal octets without prefixes, these support any form of literal.
 The .zero directive takes one argument and writes that number of zeros to the output.
 The .string directive allows for strings in double quotes with a maximum length of 78 characters.
 They are automatically null terminated, and the following escapes understood:

   \n \t \" \\